Edward Lasker

 Edward Lasker (born Eduard Lasker) (December 3, 1885 – March 25, 1981) was a German-American chess and Go player.
 He was awarded the title of International Master of chess by FIDE.
 Lasker was an engineer by profession, and an author of books on Go, chess and checkers.
 Born in Prussia, he emigrated to the United States in 1914.
 He was distantly related to World Chess Champion Emanuel Lasker with whom he is sometimes confused.

 Early life and education

 Lasker was born in Kempen, Province of Posen, Prussia, German Empire (present-day Kępno, Poland), the son of Sigismund Lasker and Flora Bornstein.
 He studied in Breslau (now Wrocław) and in Charlottenburg (now part of Berlin).

-Lasker earned undergraduate degrees at the Technical College of Charlottenburg in Mechanical and Electrical Engineering, graduating in 1910.
+Lasker earned undergraduate degrees at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) in Mechanical and Electrical Engineering, graduating in 1910.

 Engineering career

 Before World War I he moved first to London and then, in 1914 shortly after the outbreak of war, to the U.S., the birthplace of his mother.
 He found a job in Chicago, working for Sears & Roebuck as a safety engineer.
 When the United States entered the war in 1917, he was sent enlistment papers, but with the right of exemption as a German.
 He waived his right to exemption, which he said would make his American citizenship be granted more quickly; however, the war was over before he was called up to military service.

 In 1921–23, he invented a mechanical breast pump, which saved many premature infants' lives and made Lasker much money, although it caused his friends to refer to him facetiously as "the chest player".